Pages

 Basically overnight, the full time cast went from this:

-The once episodic show with more or less standalone episodes now airs in pairs or trios of episodic plot arcs, meaning if you miss one, you're not going to understand any of them without watching the almost two minutes long "previously on" at the top of each episode.
+The once episodic show, with more or less standalone episodes, now airs in pairs or trios of episodic plot arcs, meaning if you miss one, you're not going to understand any of them without watching the almost two minute long "previously on" at the top of each episode.
 The light-hearted nature of the show, which originally led me to believe it was a parody, is completely gone, but the show still seems to be trying to maintain its "sense of humor" by having sweet old lady Kathy Bates constantly saying things that are as caustic and rough as possible, or by forcing absurdly characterized moments with Tommy.

 Change is a natural part of television.
 As I've mentioned before, one of the greatest challenges it poses as a storytelling medium is its length which can be indefinite and expansive.
 I'm used to seeing good shows change tones or plot lines between seasons.
 Fringe would be a perfect example.
 In and of itself, change doesn't bother me.
 What does bother me is when I can't figure out why it's happening.
 What was wrong with Harry's Law in season 1 that David E. Kelley felt needed to be changed?
 And if it was wrong in the first place, why didn't NBC just cancel the show like so many of it's other failed one-season-wonders last year?
 More importantly than why, though, is the question of "Where?".